 Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing.
 The ferry still takes the X Route as used by many of the evacuation ships.
 Once we have docked we proceed to Ypres and book into our hotel where the rest of the evening is at your leisure and you are free to enjoy a meal and one of the famous Belgium beers before taking in the Last Post Ceremony at the Menin Gate, just a short walk from our hotel.

-Day Two and Three: We go to La Paradis, scene of one of the SS massacre sites.
+Day Two: We go to La Paradis, scene of one of the SS massacre sites.
 From here we visit Cassel which was gallantly defended by battalions of the Ox & Bucks and Gloucester regiments to stop the advancing Germans.
-A packed lunch is taken here before we move on to Wormoult and the site where the 100 captured Warwicks were put in a barn and grenades were tossed in with them by the SS.
+A packed lunch is taken here (included in the price) before we move on to Wormoult and the site where the 100 captured Warwicks were put in a barn and grenades were tossed in with them by the SS.